afghanistanyn/lua-epoll/README.md

 epoll module for Lua

-For more detail,check out sample.lua
+For more details, check out sample.lua.

 API:
 ---